The pipes in your home plumbing are constantly operating, so it’s important to know how to make your pipes last longer.

 Many of us are guilty of not taking urgent care of a leak or clogged drain.

-Additionally, slow drains are a sign of blockage somewhere in the pipe system.
-Blockage leads to increased pressure and greater wear on the pipes.
+Additionally, slow drains are a sign of blockage somewhere in the plumbing system.
+Blockage leads to increased pressure and greater wear.
 When you notice the problem, immediately try snaking or plunging the drain.
 If that doesn’t work, call us at 1-Tom-Plumber.
 Most importantly, don’t neglect the problem.

 Invest in Regular Drain Cleaning

 To avoid catastrophic occurrences, it pays to invest in regular drain cleaning.
 It is harder for the water to move if there is buildup or blockages in your pipes.
-More wear on your pipes will cause leaks and greater damage than a yearly investment in regular drain cleaning.
+More wear will cause leaks and greater damage than a yearly investment in regular drain cleaning.

 Check Water Pressure